There are currently no products in the cart.

 10. Omega-3 Promotes Athletic Performance

 Athletes have been using EPA and DHA for years to help with recovery from intense exercise.
-Scientific studies certainly substantiate the fact that EPA and DHA improves recovery.
+Scientific studies certainly seem to substantiate the fact that EPA and DHA help to improve recovery.

-Doses ranging between half to 4 grams per day over a period of 3 weeks demonstrated significantly lower exercise induced inflammation.
-Further, studies show supplementation can decrease DOMS and improve the rate of recovery.
+Doses ranging anywhere from 0.5 to 4 grams per day were observed to significantly lower exercise-induced inflammation over a period of 3 weeks.
+Further, studies also show that omega-3 supplementation can decrease DOMS and improve the rate of recovery.

 11. Omega-3 Works Best with a Proper Dose